 The year 2020 has been a year of Great Tribulation.
 It is a presidential election year when the country should unite in constructive dialog to elect capable leaders who are honest and dependable; and, who will uphold and defend the Constitution.
 Instead, there appears to be a complete breakdown in this noble effort and between the two major parties.
 It is unlike any election year I have ever witnessed.
 The political parties seem polarized and unwilling to compromise.
 There appears to be a climate of hatred and complete political unrest, including strident and hateful political dialog from both major parties, and a possible effort to undermined the election process.

 In addition, there are significant intervening variables that are also creating havoc and tribulation in America.
 And I suspect, they are all somehow related.
-Consider these: the current COVID-19 pandemic has disrupted our society, and it alone has claimed the lives of an estimated 30,000 people in America; there have been federal and state restrictions imposed on attendance at church worship services and meetings; many schools throughout the nation remain closed; radical Marxist groups are successfully pushing to defund the police nationwide; violent protests and riots are destroying sections of many major American cities; thousands of businesses across the country have been vandalized and closed; in just the last three or four months more than 20 million U.S. citizens have become unemployed; and, a revolutionary Marxist organization is now sponsoring and tainting professional major league sporting events.
+Consider these: the current COVID-19 pandemic has disrupted our society, and it alone has claimed the lives of at least 30,000 people in America (some estimate as many as 200,000 lives); there have been federal and state restrictions imposed on attendance at church worship services and meetings; many schools throughout the nation remain closed; radical Marxist groups are successfully pushing to defund the police nationwide; violent protests and riots are destroying sections of many major American cities; thousands of businesses across the country have been vandalized and closed; in just the last three or four months more than 20 million U.S. citizens have become unemployed; and, a revolutionary Marxist organization is now sponsoring and tainting professional major league sporting events.
 These disturbing developments have created an atmosphere of Great Tribulation in America.

 I am very frustrated and troubled about the current situation in our nation.
 I am most troubled by the ongoing and out of control chaos, rioting, and looting in many of our major cities.
 These are the seeds of anarchy and they need to be stopped.